trimstray/nginx-admins-handbook/doc/RULES.md

 ###### Rationale

+  > These parameters determine how the OpenSSL library performs Diffie-Hellman (DH) key exchange (DH requires some set-up parameters to begin with which are generated with `openssl dhparam ...` and set in `ssl_dhparam` directive).
+From a mathematical point of view, they include a field prime `p` and a generator `g`.
+A larger `p` will make it more difficult to find a common and secret key `K`, protecting against passive attacks.

   > To use a signature based authentication you need some kind of DH exchange (fixed or ephemeral/temporary), to exchange the session key.
-If you use it, NGINX will use the default Ephemeral Diffie-Hellman (`DHE`) paramaters to define how performs the Diffie-Hellman (DH) key-exchange.
+If you use `DHE` ciphers but you do not specify these parameters, NGINX will use the default Ephemeral Diffie-Hellman paramaters to define how performs the Diffie-Hellman (DH) key-exchange.
 In older versions, NGINX used a weak key (by default: `1024 bit`) that gets lower scores.

   > You should always use the Elliptic Curve Diffie Hellman Ephemeral (`ECDHE`) and if you want to retain support for older customers also `DHE`.
 Due to increasing concern about pervasive surveillance, key exchanges that provide Forward Secrecy are recommended, see for example [RFC 7525 - Forward Secrecy](https://tools.ietf.org/html/rfc7525#section-6.3) <sup>[IETF]</sup>.